 “GBI is one of our principal engagements in the human rights area.
 The uniqueness of GBI’s peer learning is the depth to which we go in our meetings.
 In GBI meetings we’re constantly striving to understand how did members accomplish what they did and, very importantly, what were the pitfalls and issues along the way.
 You don’t see many networks where the members can be so open and so candid about what were the problems they confronted, what were the failures that they suffered – and those are oftentimes more valuable from a learning standpoint than the successes.”Bruce Klafter, Vice-President, Corporate Social & Environmental Responsibility, Flex

-Please contact us to explore the possibilities of your company becoming a member of GBI, including via engagement as a guest to a GBI peer learning engagement.
-The GBI team and existing members will be happy to explore if you can benefit from participation in our practitioner community.
+Please contact us to explore the possibility of your company becoming a member of GBI.
+This can include the option of being a guest at a GBI peer learning meeting.
+The GBI team and existing members will be happy to discuss the benefits of joining our practitioner community.
 You can also download further information here.ENGAGE